Ceasar/Encyclopedia/src/literature/adler_1966.rst

    - Typographical devices, as quotation marks or italics.
    - Explicitly discussing it various senses and the way he is going to use it here and there.
-   - Giving a précising definition.
+   - Giving a precising definition.
    - Quarrels with other writers about it.

 Every field of knowledge has its own technical vocabulary, which must be